LubeVPN/LubeVPN.github.io/sf.md

 Position [scaling](https://learn.tradimo.com/dont-go-broke-protect-your-capital/scaling-in-and-out-of-trades) and [hedging](https://www.investopedia.com/ask/answers/forex/forex-hedge-and-currency-hedging-strategy.asp) may happen on an instrument but do not mistaken them as part of the strategy.
 The strategy merely takes on new position as market opportunity presents itself, i.e. decision making process of opening a new position does not take existing position(s) into consideration.

-Period tested from 2004 up to July 2020:
+Period tested from 2004 up to July 2020, the maximum drawdown (MDD) is -7.36%.

-- Max Drawdown: -7.36%
-- Largest Win: +4.32%
-- Largest Loss: -1.93%

-The historical strategy performance report is as follows:
+The historical strategy performance report is broken down in year as follows:

 #### <i class='fa fa-yen'></i> | <i class='fa fa-cogs'></i> | 2020